GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 1. Open the "Service area (from layer)" tool in the Processing Toolbox.
 2. Select the following parameters to run a Network Analysis.
 The algorithm creates a new vector with all the edges or parts of edges of a network line layer that can be reached within a distance or a time, starting from features of a point layer.
-   - For the Vector layer representing network select `tcd_roads_ocha`
+   - For the Vector layer representing network select the Chad road network `tcd_roads_ocha`
-   - Path type to calculate should be `Fastest`
+   - Path type to calculate should be `Fastest`, as we want to work with travel time
-   - Vector layer with start points is `tcd_cold_chain_healthsites_points_capacities`
+   - Vector layer with start points is the newly created `tcd_cold_chain_healthsites_points_capacities`
-   - Travel cost will be `2` as the information for the fastest path type is given by hours.
+   - Travel cost will be `2` as the information for the fastest path type is given in hours.
 So 2 will correspond to 2 hours of travel time
    - The speed will be left at the Default speed of 50 km/h
    :::{figure} /fig/en_3.40_m3_ex_3_service_area.png
    ---